 We’ll then ask the audience simple questions about planets, moons, asteroids and comets; whoever gets the right answer gets to represent that particular Solar System body.
 Everyone gets to hold their little bit of space, from Mercury to Pluto.
 This part of the workshop needs a big space to establish a sense of distance between the planets and their moons… a large hall will do, or even outside if the weather’s good.

 Once everyone’s in position, the venue then transforms into a human orrery!
 Participants get to learn about orbits and rotation, and what it means to be ‘retrograde’.

 After all the spinning and turning, everyone should have worked up an appetite, ready to Eat The Solar System!
 It’s now time to sit down, munch some fruit, and consolidate learning with a Q&A session.
 IMPORTANT: Please let us know in advance if any children have food allergies.

-Each workshop lasts about 45 minutes and works best with around 30 planet explorers (about an average class size).
+Each workshop lasts about 45 minutes and works best with around 30 planet explorers (about an average class size) or less.
 We need an extra 15 minutes between sessions to tidy up and prep for the next workshop.
-If you only have one class, we can combine the Eat the Solar System workshop with a planetarium show for the cost of a half day workshop.
+If you only have one class, why not combine the Eat the Solar System workshop with a planetarium show?

 The costs for our Eat the Solar System workshop are: